- the area covered by something, in particular.

 - Understand how Responsive design works.

-- Explore the integration of HTML + CSS with Content Management Systems.
+- Explore the conversion of XD mock-up to HTML + CSS.

 The goal of this Project is to create a visually interesting presentation site that introduces the information in a creative, clear and accessible manner.
 This interface should reflect the characteristics of your theme not only through your work but also through the site construction, interaction and design.